Please Note: This is an online class

 CreditsThis course grants 0.4 CEUs and 4.0 CMs.
 (AICP CMs pending approval)

-DescriptionThis new online course takes a look at recent studies on how to improve safety at railroad highway crossings and reduce vehicle-train collisions.
-The first session will also focus on motorized users, as well as pedestrians and bicyclists who have to cross railroad highway crossings on a regular basis.
-Information will be shared from recent publications including the Railroad-Highway Grade Crossing Handbook and conferences on railroad corridors where speakers addressed railroad crossing safety and discussed some of the topics listed in the course outline.
+DescriptionThis online course takes a look at recent studies on how to improve safety at railroad highway crossings and reduce vehicle-train collisions.
+The first session will also focus on motorized users, as well as pedestrians and bicyclists who have to cross highway rail crossings on a regular basis.
+Information will be shared from recent publications including the Highway Rail Crossing Handbook Third Edition and presentations on railroad corridors where speakers from the railroad industry, the Federal Highway Administration (FHWA) and the Federal Railroad Administration (FRA) addressed railroad crossing safety and discussed some of the topics listed in the course outline.
 The second session will focus on light rail systems and their impacts on the operation of streets that they have to cross or share with other motorized traffic.
 The course will address how best to blend motorized and train traffic as well as handle pedestrians that cross light rail tracks on a regular basis so as to minimize conflicts and collisions.
+The presentation will be updated to include information from the Highway Rail Crossing Handbook Third Edition where it specifically addresses light rail operations.

-- Treatments for reducing crashes at railroad crossings
+- Proven treatments for reducing crashes at rail crossings

-- Railroad preemption sequence and timing of traffic signals
+- Rail preemption sequence and timing of traffic signals

 - Design of pedestrian and bicycle crossings across train tracks

-- Recent railroad highway crossing requirements of the CA MUTCD
+- Highway rail crossing requirements of the CA MUTCD

 - Examples of light rail alignments and configurations